Feature #13279: Add relationship type to authority record relations CSV import and export

 So it looks like we have more to change in AtoM's import code if we want to use "subjectAuthorizedFormOfName" as the first column.

-#11 Updated by Peter Van Garderen 5 months ago
+#11 Updated by Peter Van Garderen almost 2 years ago

 - Subject changed from Problem: only the last relationship type in a CSV file is imported to Problem: the relations import CSV should start with the subjectAuthorizedFormOfName column